Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 - The gender with the highest attrition: The gender that has the highest attrition.
 There is need to know if the attrition is gender based or not.
 The dataset showed that male has more attrition than female with 150 attrition count out of 237 attrition

-- The age band (group) with the highest attrition: This age group with the highest attrition to decide if the attrition is due to aging/retirement or other factors
+- The age band (group) with the highest attrition: This age group with the highest attrition to decide if the attrition is due to aging/retirement or other factors.

 ### Data Visualization
 ---
 Below is the screenshot of different charts visualizing various segement worked on with their values